KateJohnson/HockeyNomic/CONTRIBUTING.md

 1) Create a local version of the forked repository as described above.
 2) Conduct analysis and visualizations in a seperate R Studio Project.
 Write the blog post as an .rmd or .md document.
-3) Add the blog post under content -> [post](https://github.com/KateJohnson/Hockeynomic/tree/master/content/post).
+3) Add the blog post to your local version of Hockeynomics under content -> [post](https://github.com/KateJohnson/Hockeynomic/tree/master/content/post).
 Add the images that are linked to in your post to [static](https://github.com/KateJohnson/Hockeynomic/tree/master/static) in a folder with the same name as the file with your blog post.
+4) Submit a pull request to merge your local changes with the master.

 #### Attribution